Phoenix Self-Driving Car Accident Lawyer

 Here are a few reasons to consider our Phoenix personal injury lawyers at Gallagher & Kennedy to handle your self-driving car accident case:

-- Our results.
-The best way to judge a law firm is by the results they achieve for their clients.
+• Our results.
+The best way to judge a law firm is by the results it achieves for its clients.
 We are proud of our track record and have secured hundreds of millions of dollars in compensation for our clients.
-While we cannot promise you any particular amount for your injuries, we will fight for every dollar of compensation we can.
+While we cannot promise you any particular amount for your injuries, we will fight the insurance company for every dollar of compensation we can.

-- Our approach.
-We pride ourselves on the complexity of the cases we handle and our collaborative approach.
+• Our approach.
+We pride ourselves on the complexity of our cases and our collaborative approach.
 Lawsuits involving self-driving vehicles are a relatively new field of litigation, one of which we are at the forefront.

 Notable Personal Injury Case Results

-At Gallagher & Kennedy, we are proud of the results we have achieved on our clients’ behalves.
+At Gallagher & Kennedy, we are proud of the results we have achieved on behalf of our clients.
 Some of our notable results include:

 Phoenix Drunk Driving Accident Lawyer, Bob Boatman